Interwar period: Sports

 Sports became increasingly popular, drawing enthusiastic fans to large stadiums.
 The International Olympic Committee (IOC) worked to encourage Olympic ideals and participation.
-Following the 1922 Latin American Games in Rio de Janeiro, the IOC helped to establish national Olympic committees and prepare for future competition.
+After the 1922 Latin American Games in Rio de Janeiro, the IOC helped to establish national Olympic committees and prepare for future competition.
 In Brazil, however, sporting and political rivalries slowed progress as opposing factions fought for control of international sport.
 The 1924 Summer Olympics in Paris and the 1928 Summer Olympics in Amsterdam had greatly increased participation from Latin American athletes.

 English and Scottish engineers had brought futebol (soccer) to Brazil in the late 19th century.
 The International Committee of the YMCA of North America and the Playground Association of America played major roles in training coaches.
 Across the globe after 1912, the Fédération Internationale de Football Association (FIFA) played the chief role in the transformation of association football into a global game, working with national and regional organisations, and setting up the rules and customs, and establishing championships such as the World Cup.

 End of an era

-The interwar period ended in September 1939 with the German and Soviet invasion of Poland and the start of World War II.
+The interwar period ended on 1 September 1939 with the German invasion of Poland and the start of World War II.